laraplus/string/README.md

 # Laraplus/String
-This package provides a fluid easy-to-use interface for string manipulation.
-It integrates with Illuminate\Support to enable a fluid syntax even when dealing with multiple results.
+This package provides a fluent easy-to-use interface for string manipulation.
+It integrates with Illuminate\Support to enable a fluent syntax even when dealing with multiple results.
 All methods are UTF-8 friendly.

 ## Installation
 To install this package, simply require it using composer: